flokoe/bash-hackers-wiki/docs/syntax/keywords/coproc.md

 ### Anonymous Coprocess

-Unlike ksh, Bash doesn\'t have true anonymous coprocesses.
+Unlike ksh, Bash doesn't have true anonymous coprocesses.
 Instead, Bash assigns FDs to a default array named `COPROC` if no `NAME` is supplied.
 Here's an example: